reruo321/OS-Self-Study/_Appendix/Linux/Commands/C/chmod/README.md

 Therefore, you should type the command in the terminal like this.

-    $ chmod 744 example_one
+    $ chmod 744 abs_one

 #### Example 2
-TODO: Using the absolute mode of `chmod`, set permissions of a file "example_two" as "-rwxr-----".
+TODO: Using the absolute mode of `chmod`, set permissions of a file "abs_two" as "-rwxr-----".

 Split the final file permissions, and finding the answer will be a piece of cake!